 Highway One – California, The United States

-Also called the Pacific Coast Highway, it’s a road that goes from the North to the South on the West Coast.
+Also called the Pacific Coast Highway, it’s a road that goes from the North to the South on the West Coast of California.
 It begins above San Francisco and ends after Los Angeles.
 It’s a beautiful drive with the coast on one side that passes through incredible cities and landmarks like the Golden Gate Bridge, Santa Barbara, Ventura, Carmel, Orange County, Santa Cruz, and many others.
 Driving along this road stopping and sleeping in different places along the way is a full trip in itself (and is even better if it can be done in a convertible… )

 The Roads along Australia’s East Coast